-Spectrum in the 400 MHz bands is today already allocated or in consultation in countries representing more than 6.7 billion people or 86 percent of the world population, which is a small increase since last year.
+Spectrum in the 400 MHz bands is today already allocated or in consultation in countries representing more than 6.8 billion people or 86 percent of the world population, which is a small increase since last year.
 Networks are being or are already deployed or in trial in countries representing more than 4.0 billion people or 51 percent of the world population, which is a small decrease since last year mainly due to shift in license ownership and changes of technology from CDMA to LTE.
+2025 is expected to be the year when there are more LTE spectrum allocations in relation to CDMA.